petersbingham/reskit/README.md

 ## Tools

-Reskit currently has two Tools, the `chart` Tool and the `mcsmatfit` Tool.
+Reskit currently has two Tools, the `Chart` Tool and the `MCSMatFit` Tool.
 These are introduced in the examples below, detailed reference can be found in the code docstrings.
-There are two example systems that are used and are provided by resket.
+There are two example systems that are used and are provided by reskit.
 These can be located in the reskit/examples folder; they are the radial well and the pyrazine molecule.

 ### `Chart` Tool